sentioxyz/x1-node/README.md

 - Trusted state: state reached through processing transactions that have been shared by the trusted sequencer.
 This state is considered trusted as the trusted sequencer could commit to a certain sequence, and then send a different one to L1
 - Virtual state: state reached through processing transactions that have already been submitted to L1.
 These transactions are sent in batches by either trusted or permissionless sequencers.
 Those batches are also called virtual batches.
 Note that this state is trustless as it relies on L1 security assumptions
 - Consolidated state: state that is proven on-chain by submitting a ZKP (Zero Knowledge Proof) that proves the execution of a sequence of the last virtual batch.
 - Invalid transaction: a transaction that can't be processed and doesn't affect the state.
 Note that such a transaction could be included in a virtual batch.
-The reason for a transaction to be invalid could be related to the Ethereum protocol (invalid nonce, not enough balance, ...) or due to limitations introduced by the Xgon (each batch can make use of a limited amount of resources such as the total amount of keccak hashes that can be computed)
+The reason for a transaction to be invalid could be related to the Ethereum protocol (invalid nonce, not enough balance, ...) or due to limitations introduced by the XGON (each batch can make use of a limited amount of resources such as the total amount of keccak hashes that can be computed)
 - Reverted transaction: a transaction that is executed, but is reverted (because of smart contract logic).
 The main difference with *invalid transaction* is that this transaction modifies the state, at least to increment nonce of the sender.
 - Proof of Efficiency (PoE): name of the protocol used by the network, it's enforced by the [smart contracts](https://github.com/okx/xgon-contracts)